markmorlino/vipaccess/README.md

         Command line replacement for the Symantec VIP Access GUI app.
         Echoes and copies to the copy/paste buffer the one time password that the Symantec VIP Access GUI app would provide.

+The first time you run this, you may have to unlock the keychain.
+The password will be for this will be displayed in verbose mode.
+You can always allow the access.